-Why is my Amazon ECS on an Amazon EC2 instance unable to join the cluster?
+Why can't my Amazon EC2 instance join the Amazon ECS cluster?

 I can't use an Amazon Elastic Container Service (Amazon ECS) cluster to register my Amazon Elastic Compute Cloud (Amazon EC2) instance.